Patriot Veterans, Then and Now

 The highest percentage of constitutionally conservative Americans is found among our veterans, active duty military and their families.
 Uniformed service personnel are required by law to honor their oaths “to Support and Defend” our Constitution, but there is no such legal mandate for elected officials, too many of whom disregard their oaths their first day in office.

 Rarely has the contrast between those who support Liberty with blood and life and those who want to destroy it been so striking.
-For eight long years, the Left and its MSM propaganda machine assailed our Patriots in uniform, and the cost as measured by military morale has been heavy.
+Through too many election cycles, the Left and its MSM propaganda machine assailed our Patriots in uniform, and the cost as measured by military morale has been heavy.

 If I might digress, antithetically, this week also marks the centennial of the rise of socialism/communism and what would become a reign of murderous terror over hundreds of millions of civilians.
 Despite the historical record, there are still plenty of socialism deniers in Congress.
 Untangling eight years of the most invasive socialist policies in our nation’s history will take more than one election cycle, but our course has been temporarily reset.

 Two years ago this week, I wrote about the life and death of the most influential veteran in my life — my father.
 He was an exceptional example of his “Greatest Generation,” having served in WWII as a Naval Aviator, and he was always vigilant in his commitment “to Support and Defend” Liberty to the day he departed.
-It was with his encouragement more than 20 years ago that we launched The Patriot Post.
+It was with his encouragement two decades ago that we launched The Patriot Post.

 Early in 1780, the British shifted their war strategy to the south in an effort to retain the Carolina and Virginia colonies — the breadbasket for the other colonies.
 General Lord Charles Cornwallis sent British regulars to invade South and North Carolina, and his officers were instructed to force pledges of Tory support from settlers.